ministryofjustice/cla_backend/README.md

     ./manage.py runserver 8000

+On successful deployment, you will see a "Starting development server at ..." message with a link, you will have to append `/admin` to deploy the app

 See [Troubleshooting](#troubleshooting) if this fails because the DEBUG environment variable was not set:

 See the list of users in `/admin/auth/user/`.
 Passwords are the same as the usernames.

 ## Lint and pre-commit hooks